arecvlohe/Playground/myapp/README.md

 - Open up another terminal tab and type `npm install` to install all of your dependencies
 - After all the dependencies have installed you can now run the app.
 In your terminal type `node app.js`
 - Open up a browser to `localhost:3000` and start adding your superheroes!

+This app is based on the tutorial by Michael Herman that can be found <a href="http://mherman.org/blog/2015/08/24/node-express-swig-mongo-primer/#post-requests-part-1">here</a>.